zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec01.md

-# Specification of test Scenarios for DNSSEC01
+# Specification of Test Scenarios for DNSSEC01

 ## Table of contents